folio-org/stripes/doc/dev-guide.md

 ```

 Note that this code does _not_ access the stripes-connect data within the Redux store: so far, no situation has been found where thar is necessary or desirable.
 Instead, it accesses internal data about the present session.
 (Arguably, that data should be made available in the Stripes object; but really, module code should not need to use this at all.)

-## Other (XXX to be integrated)

-Beware of re-using resource names in multiple components within a single module.